K2O2/tiny-melody-server/README.md

 ## Why I write this?

-The reason for having a “tiny-melody-server” is because I own a GL-SFT1200 router and I need a lightweight music server that runs natively on OpenWrt without relying on Docker.
+The reason for having a “tiny-melody-server” is because I own a router with RK3568 and I need a lightweight music server that runs natively on OpenWrt without relying on Docker.

 ## WARNING